n0t4u/DRAFMe/README.md

 ## TO DO
 - Add external resources links
 - Add metrics of analyzed routes --> Graph?
-- Add output option to split routes and resources in two files

 ### Backlog
 - Detect JS versions